-Issue date Brief description Conclusions Proposals for improvement November 2017 Annual audit letter 2016-17 Letter summarising the key messages arising from the Auditor General's statutory responsibilities under the Public Audit (Wales) Act 2004 and his reporting responsibilities under the Code of Audit Practice.
-The Annual Audit Letter is in Appendix 2 of this report. the Council complied with its responsibilities relating to financial reporting and use of resources; I am satisfied that the Council has appropriate arrangements in place to secure economy, efficiency and effectiveness in its use of resources; and my work to date on certification of grant claims and returns has not identified significant issues that would impact on the 2016-17 accounts or key financial systems.
-None Local risk-ba ased performance audit June 2018 Review of Performance Management Arrangements The Council purchased a new local government performance management system (developed and supplied by CAMMS) to enhance arrangements for performance management.
-The audit evaluated the impact of the new system.
-The performance management system collates data efficiently and supports the Council's evaluation of its work, but lacks financial information: the efficient collection of performance measures supports the monitoring of improvement objectives; the Council is effective in validating and testing the data included in the performance management system; and the performance management system has the capacity to record all relevant data but the Council does not include financial information in the data set.
-P1 The Council should include summary financial information in the Service Performance Review reports.

-Issue date Brief description Conclusions Proposals for improvement Improvemen t planning and reporting April 2017 Wales Audit Office annual improvement plan audit Review of the Council's published plans for delivering on improvement objectives.
+Issue date Brief description Conclusions Proposals for improvement 2 October 2017 Annual audit letter 2016-17 Letter summarising the key messages arising from the Auditor General's statutory responsibilities under the Public Audit (Wales) Act 2004 and his reporting responsibilities under the Code of Audit Practice.
+The Annual Audit Letter is in Appendix 2 of this report.
+The Council complied with its responsibilities relating to financial reporting and use of resources.
+We are satisfied that the Council has appropriate arrangements in place to secure economy, efficiency and effectiveness in its use of resources.
+Our work to date on certification of grant claims and returns has not identified significant issues that would impact on the 2016-17 accounts or key financial systems.
+None Improvemen nt planning and reporting April 2017 Wales Audit Office annual improvement plan audit Review of the Council's published plans for delivering on improvement objectives.
 The Council has complied with its statutory improvement planning duties.
-None October 2017 Wales Audit Office annual assessment of performance audit Review of the Council's published performance assessment.
+None November 2017 Wales Audit Office annual assessment of performance audit Review of the Council's published performance assessment.
 The Council has complied with its statutory improvement reporting duties.
-None Reviews by inspection and regulation bodies No reviews by Estyn or CIW of Conwy County Borough Council have taken place during the time period covered in this report although local inspection work of schools and service providers have taken place
+None Reviews by inspection and regulation be odies No reviews b y inspection and regulation bo odies have taken place during the time pe eriod covered in this report.